qilingframework/rtfd.io/docs/usage.md

 - log_dir=None
 > - send print out to a log file
 - log_split=None
-> - split log, only use it with multithreading
+> - split log, only use it with multi-threading
 - append=None
 > - append a string to standard log directory or filename
 - console=True
-> - print out to console or not. console = False means no print out
+> - print out to console. console = False means no print out
 - libcache=False
 > - cache and reuse preloaded library.
 Do not have to reparse the same library
 - stdin=0